Majoring in Philosophy

 Pre-Law Options for Philosophy Majors

-Here at WSU, the Department of Philosophy offers a traditional 4-year pre-law track, and we're excited to announce our new Legal Education Accelerated Degree track (LEAD) in partnership with the KU School of Law.
+Here at WSU, the Department of Philosophy offers the traditional 4-year pre-law track and the Legal Education Accelerated Degree track (LEAD) in partnership with the KU School of Law.

 Take the LEAD